its-d/terraform-aws-eks-microservice-framework/modules/iam_irsa/README.md

 What this module provides
 - IAM role(s) with trust policies bound to the EKS OIDC provider
-- Optional inline/managed policies scoped to the controller's needs (e.g., ELB actions, SSM/EFS access)
+- Optional inline/managed policies scoped to the controller's needs (e.g., ELB actions, SSM access)
 - Guidance for annotating Kubernetes service accounts to use the created roles

 Quick usage (root wiring)